SlaymiEz/SkyblockMod/README.md

     level)
   - An auto chest opener (speaks for itself)
-  - An auto hotbar management that automaticlly swaps between your pickaxe when mining stone and your tool to open chests
+  - An auto hotbar management system that automaticlly swaps between your pickaxe when mining stone and your tool to open chests